 Following his death on April 29th, 1994, it was suggested that The David Brooks Memorial Prize should be established in recognition of his highly distinctive contribution to teaching and research in social anthropology.
 The objective of this fund would be to encourage, by way of an annual prize, originality in undergraduate ethnographic research and writing for third-year students.
 To date, numerous generous donations have been made to the Fund from some of the many people who knew and admired David.

-Students eligible for the award are those completing an ethnographic dissertation as part of their third-year studies (this includes honours and joint-honours students).
+Students who complete an ethnographic dissertation as part of their third-year studies are eligible for the award (this includes honours and joint-honours students).

 The award is administered by a committee currently made up of: